 States open special enrollment periods to enroll uninsured

 Unlike most of the other developed countries that have been hit with the COVID-19 pandemic, a significant portion of the U.S. population has no medical insurance.
 (This would be far worse without the Affordable Care Act: A decade ago, before it was enacted, there were more than 46 million uninsured Americans, and that has since dropped to about 27 million people.)

-Open enrollment for 2020 health plans ended several weeks ago, and open enrollment for most employers concluded late last year.
+Open enrollment for 2020 health plans ended a few months ago, and open enrollment for most employers concluded late last year.
 But nearly all of the state-run health insurance exchanges have opened up special enrollment periods (SEPs) in response to the coronavirus pandemic.
 These are limited windows during which people who are uninsured can enroll in ACA-compliant health plans, and they’re still ongoing in seven states and DC:

 - Maryland (enroll by June 15; enrollments completed by April 15 will have April 1 effective dates)